Nonlinear State Estimation of a Degrading Battery System

 Initial state x

 Initial states x: 30.
-This is the nominal capacity of the battery (30Ah).
+It is the nominal capacity of battery (30Ah).

 R: 0.1.
 This is the covariance of the measurement noise .
-Assume that the capacity measurement error is less than 1%.
-With a battery capacity of 30 Ah, the measurement noise .
+Assume the capacity measurement error is less than 1%.
+With battery capacity of 30 Ah, the measurement noise .

 Sample Time: Ts.

 Enable to control measurement updates.
-The enable port is used to update the battery capacity estimate on either charge or discharge events, as opposed to continually updating.
+The enable port is used to update the battery capacity estimate on charge/discharge events as opposed to continually updating.

 Note that setting

 Enable to 0 does not disable predictions using state equations.
-Therefore, the state equation is configured to be event-based as well.
-By setting an event-based A and Q for the Kalman Filter block, predictions using state equations are disabled when
+It is the reason why the state equation is configured to be event-based as well.
+By setting an event-based A and Q for the Kalman filter block, predictions using state equations are disabled when

 Enable is set to be 0.